Beech Class – Year 3/4

 Login information for any online resources has been stuck into the inside cover of your child’s reading record.

-If you have any questions or queries, please do not hesitate to contact Mrs Grindle and/or Mrs Mitchell on Class Dojo.
+If you have any questions or queries, please do not hesitate to contact Mrs Mitchell on Class Dojo.
 However to report absences, illness or update on medical appointments or results, please phone or email the school office.